 I set the timer to open the door at 7am, and then it closes as normal at dusk.
 The timer is powered by one D Cell Battery, and is very easy to install by pushing on two connections to the main VSB door opener.

-As you will probably appreciate, now owning 3 VSB automatic door keepers must say something about how useful I find these units.
-The units are well constructed using modern surface mount technology and are suitably weatherproofed for their environment.
+As you will probably appreciate, now owning 4 VSB automatic door keepers must say something about how useful I find these units.
+The units are well constructed using modern surface mount technology and are suitably waterproofed for their environment.
 The real test has been the test of time and other than replacing the batteries and replacing the cord once (on a pop hole that is made from 18mm ply and is rather heavy) in 4 years, I can recommend these units without reservation.
-The cost of the VSB far outweighs the cost and pain of losing your chickens to a predator and you won’t have to worry about locking the chickens up again if you are away when it gets dark, providing you replace the batteries every year and check the cord over for wear and tear from time to time.
+You won’t have to worry about locking the chickens up again if you are away when it gets dark, providing you replace the batteries every year and check the cord over for wear and tear from time to time.